-In the past six months I have spoken to boards and senior leadership teams across Europe, the Middle East, and India about their AI strategy.
-A consistent pattern has emerged: organisations that believe they are on track for EU AI Act compliance because they have appointed a responsible AI officer and completed a risk assessment are, in most cases, significantly exposed and do not know it.
+In my experience talking with boards and senior leadership teams across Europe, the Middle East, and India about their AI strategy, a consistent pattern has emerged: organisations that believe they are on track for EU AI Act compliance because they have appointed a responsible AI officer and completed a risk assessment are, in most cases, significantly exposed and do not know it.

 What the Act actually requires